micheledelaney/pretty-bash-prompt/README.md

 #### Display hostname
 Set the variable PRETTY_PROMPT_HOSTNAME to 'on' if you want the hostname to be displayed after the username.
 `export PRETTY_PROMPT_HOSTNAME='on'`
-The color of the hostname can be changed though setting the PRETTY_PROMPT_HOSTNAME_COLOR variable:
+The color of the hostname can be changed through setting the PRETTY_PROMPT_HOSTNAME_COLOR variable:
 `export PRETTY_PROMPT_HOSTNAME_COLOR=3`

 #### Add battery status